PapitaConPure/muXica/README.md

 <p align="center"> Crossfades and dynamic audio for GMS2, by <a href="https://github.com/PapitaConPure">Papita con Puré</a></p>

 > [!NOTE]
-> This is a work in progress and will not be in active develop at all times.
+> This is a work in progress and will not always be in active development.
 I'm basically making this just for my game and making this repo public because that sounds fun

 <br><hr>